 Colonial Influence

-Trincomalee has seen the influence of various colonial powers, including the Portuguese, Dutch, and British.
-Each of these colonial rulers left their mark on the city, contributing to its diverse architectural and cultural heritage.
+Like elsewhere, Trincomalee has influenced and the imprint left by the Portuguese, Dutch, and British colonial powers.
+These colonial rulers all had their mark on the city and together help contribute to its cultural and architectural cultural heritage.

 Post-Colonial Era